Power Mac G4

 Condition & Notes

 This unit is in excellent condition.
-It’s complete with the original packaging, foam bag, power cable, keyboard, mouse, modem cable, VGA-to-DVI adapter, software CDs, and documentation.
+It’s complete with the original packaging, foam bag, power cable, keyboard, mouse, modem cable, USB extender cable, VGA-to-DVI adapter, speaker grille, software CDs, and documentation.

 I completely disassembled both the tower and the keyboard for cleaning when I acquired the unit.
-I also performed a “retrobrite” treatment on the keyboard to restore its original white color.
 See the photos at the bottom of this page for more on this.

 It is in fully working order and is currently running Mac OS X 10.2.3.